1954–55 Syracuse Nationals season

 During the 1954–55 Syracuse Nationals season (their 6th), the National Basketball Association (NBA) was struggling financially and down to just 8 teams.
+During a very early portion of the season, the Nationals played a game against the Baltimore Bullets on October 30, 1954, winning that game 69–67 for what originally was their season opener before the original Bullets team later folded operations early in the season on November 27, 1954; that game they played would ultimately end up being wiped out from the official record books for the NBA's history.
+If the game they played was officially kept as a part of the season's record for the Nationals, their official record would have had Syracuse get a winning record of 44–29 instead of 43–29 for their season.
 Nationals owner Danny Biasone suggested that the league limit the amount of time taken for a shot.
 Biasone was upset with the stalling tactics of opposing teams.
 During the summer of 1954, Biasone had gotten together some of his pros and a group of high school players and timed them with a stopwatch.
 Most shots were taken within 12 seconds, Biasone discovered.
 Biasone calculated that a 24-second shot clock would allow at least 30 shots per quarter and assist in increasing scoring.
 The result would speed up a game that often ended with long periods of teams just holding the ball.
 Quickness and athletic ability became prized as they never had been before.
 Excessive fouling didn't disappear completely, but just about everyone concluded that the clock was good for the game.
 The shot clock was a success with the result that scoring was up 14 points per game league wide.
 In the 1st season of the shot clock, the Nats would take 1st place in the Eastern Division with a 43–29 record.
+They would later win the NBA Finals that season following them beating the Boston Celtics 3–1 and winning all of their home games against the Fort Wayne Pistons to win 4–3 for their first NBA Finals championship (and only one while under the Syracuse Nationals name).
+HoopsHype later ranked this squad as the team with the eighth-easiest path to an NBA Finals championship due to the records of their two opponents they faced off against.